zach-oliver/hattrix-discord/README.md

 # Hattrix Palace on Discord
 ## Introduction
-For [Hattrix](https://www.facebook.com/hattrix27), I've built a [Discord Server](https://discord.gg/MGJ87zX) and decided to document our journey here to share or help others learn as well.
+For [Hattrix](https://www.facebook.com/hattrix27), I've built a [Discord Server](https://discord.gg/MGJ87zX) and decided to document the journey here to help others learn.

 Got questions?
 Connect, like, subscribe on all the major platforms:
 - *_Facebook_* - https://www.facebook.com/hattrix27